zyzllik/meeteu/README.md

 ## Contents of the folders:

 * **Nsp13Structures**: provided NSP13 structures, saved as separated chains
-* **pocket_detection**: output of Fpocket and P2Rank softwares for binding sites detection and results comparison
+* **pocket_detection**: output of Fpocket and P2Rank softwares for binding sites detection and results comparison, final pockets (**Final detexted binding pockets.pdf**), scripts for visualization in PyMOL
 * **substances**: csv files of the full and filteres ECBD
 * **docking**: docking results obtained with AutoDock Vina
 * **md-simulations**: molecular dynamics results.
 Due to their large size trajectories and other files are only available on request.